jeffThompson/DesigningWithData/README.md

     Instructor      Prof. Jeff Thompson
     Email           jeff.thompson@stevens.edu
-    Office/hours    Morton 208, Thurs 10.00am–12.00pm
+    Office/hours    Morton 208, Tuesdays 2–4pm

-    Meeting times   Wednesdays 9.00am–12.50pm
+    Meeting times   Mondays 1–4.50pm
-    Location        Morton 324 (Richardson Room)
+    Location        Visual Arts & Technology Lab

 What happens when you correlate income data with areas prone to the effects of climate change?
 What do 100 years of weather look like?

-This course is designed to introduce methodologies and tools for looking at data and using the tools of design to turn it into useful and interesting visual representations.
-Data visualization is different from statistics, data science, or even simply understanding scientific data: we’re not so interested in proving things as we are in mining stories to tell within data and finding appropriate, exciting ways of communicating them.
-Throughout the semester, we’ll be doing data *visualization*, not *data* visualization.
+What does a day of flight paths in the US look like?
+What can we learn about NYC by mapping shadows?
+How can a Twitter bot help us experience the minute details found in census data?
+How can data, design, and journalism pair to show racial injustice in America?
+Data visualization is a complex and varied field, found in a range of disciplines where the methodology ranges from scientific (full of stats and academic papers) to infographics found in newspapers and even fine art that uses data as an input.
+Our focus this semester will be seeing data as a complicated political and technical material charged with aesthetic potential.
+We'll explore this idea through creative projects that will ask you to think about how we record and represent the world through data, how we can tell stories with information, and to connect this research and creative work with ideas and issues you are excited and passionate about.

 >"90% of the data in the world today has been created in the last two years." – IBM report on big data